lowderchris/setup-OS/README.md

 In addition, I often find myself in a caffeine induced trance when coding, and sometimes the keyboard can feel a bit slow when jumping around quickly in text on the command line.
 To speed this up a bit, access the Key repeat and delay settings under Settings > Keyboard.

+When using the terminal to connect to a linux server over SSH, there can sometimes be some translation problems with key commands.
+If you notice backspaces being interpreted as odd character strings such as ^?...
+Enable the 'Delete sends Control-H' under the advanced terminal settings.

 ## LaTeX

 [MacTeX](https://www.tug.org/mactex/) and [TeXShop](http://pages.uoregon.edu/koch/texshop/) are my absolutely favorites.
 Trust me.
 MacTeX also includes the wonderfully useful tool, LaTeXiT.
 By entering a snippet of LaTeX math code into the prompt, a drag-and-droppable PDF or image is created.
 This is especially useful with dropping equations into Keynote.
 Did I mention Keynote.
 You should give Keynote a run for presentations.
 Again, trust me.